 - Baking soda or a powdered cleanser

 - For sinks with disposers: a lemon, lime, or Plink cleaner.

 Whatever kind of cleaner you use, we recommend wearing gloves.
 Even basic dish soap is pretty rough on your skin and other cleansers are even harsher.
 There’s no reason to beat up your skin when you can avoid it.

-Extra Durable Dish Gloves
+Extra Durable Dish Gloves (10 Pairs)

 These gloves will ensure your sink gets stripped of grease but your hands stay safe and sound.

 As far as powdered cleansers go, baking soda is about as gentle as can be if you’d like to avoid any cleaner fumes.
 Comet scrubbing powder is a classic gentle-on-the-sink option (though it does have a relatively strong cleaner smell).

 And, if you have a stainless steel or porcelain sink, it’s tough to beat the classic Bar Keepers Friend option—we’ve used it for years on our stainless steel sink and swear by it.
 Not only do we love it, but it has a very mild smell.

 Bar Keepers Friend

 For traditional steel or porcelain sinks, you can't beat this 140-year-old classic cleaning powder.